-Everything There Is To Know About Getting A Better Tan
+Everything There Is to Know About Getting a Better Tan

-This article will give you the tips and tricks you need for beautiful glowy skin that you will be proud of and be able to show off in those shorts, summer dresses, and swimsuits.
+This article will give you the tips and tricks you need for beautiful, glowing skin that you will be proud of and be able to show off in those shorts, summer dresses, and swimsuits.

 5 Tips for All Types of Tanning